jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/world/europe/spain-coronavirus-cases.html.html.md

 There have been at least 288,500 confirmed cases of coronavirus in Spain, according to the Spanish [Ministry of Health](https://www.mscbs.gob.es/profesionales/saludPublica/ccayes/alertasActual/nCov-China/situacionActual.htm).
-As of Saturday evening, 28,445 people had died.
+As of Sunday morning, 28,445 people had died.

 <div id="map" class="g-asset g-graphic g-constrain-source g-country-map g-map g-asset-width-bleed" style="">